ART4HEALING & STUDIO ART

 Solano Land Trust is a 501c3 nonprofit founded to protect land to ensure a healthy environment, keep ranching and farming families on their properties, and inspire a love of the land.
 Their work goes beyond conserving land; it’s also about ensuring that people’s relationship to the land remains strong.

-We should take a moment to acknowledge the land on which we are gathered.
-For thousands of years, this land has been the home of Patwin people.
+The land on which we are gathered has been the home of Patwin people for thousands of years and they remain committed to the stewardship of this land in partnership with Solano Land Trust.
 Today, there are three federally recognized Patwin tribes: Cachil DeHe Band of Wintun Indians of the Colusa Indian Community, Kletsel Dehe Wintun Nation, and Yocha Dehe Wintun Nation.

 Thanks to our partner Access Adventure, whose wonderful horses we work with in our Equine-Assisted Learning workshops, we are able to provide the inclusive and unique opportunity for a horse drawn carriage ride into the magnificent beauty and serenity of Rush Ranch.